-In my experience the spinning methods which work well on the resident fish, can also catch any sea run which have migrated further up the river.
+In my experience the spinning methods which work well on the resident fish will also catch any sea run which have moved further up the river.

 The further up the river the sea run trout travels the more their diet changes to the food available in the river.

 My preference for spinning lures depends more where in the river I am fishing.
 In the lower tidal sections of the river.
-I favor minnow imitation lures such as jerkbaits.
+When fishing up river, I usually use minnow lures such as I have written a guide on trout fishing with jerkbaits here.
 Lifelike patterned lures with realistic action work well in still water.
 Trout have time to inspect the prey before striking.

-I like the traditional colors, mostly been silver, gold, black and Red, and black and blue.
+I like the traditional colors, mostly being silver, gold, black and red/orange or blue.
 The combination of flash and the vibration works well when fishing through moving water.

 Disclaimer: Some of our pages contain affiliate links.
 At no cost to you, Troutresource may receive commission from purchases made through such links.
 Here at Troutresource we try are hardest to give unbias advice and gear recommendations independent on whether we earn a commission or not.